Skip to main content

 Enterprise customers often operate in environments with controlled egress points, where all outgoing network traffic must pass through approved gateways.
 Without a proxy, each new delegate or SDK instance may require individual firewall exceptions and cross-team approvals, creating operational friction at scale.

 Harness Proxy simplifies this by acting as a single, authorized egress point for all Harness-related traffic.
-This allows you to:
+The Harness Proxy also supports reverse proxy mode, which allows SDK traffic or other client requests to be routed from your infrastructure to Harness services through a centralized entry point.

-• Centralize and control outbound traffic from your infrastructure
+• Centralize and control inbound and outbound traffic from your infrastructure

 • Maintain compliance with enterprise security policies